CodingNomads/flask-webdev/content/s13_user_roles/s13_p03_assign_and_verify_roles.md

 # ...
 ```

-You'll notice it's also pretty to your `shell_context_processor` decorated function!
+You'll notice it's also pretty similar to your `shell_context_processor` decorated function!
 Now, all templates globally have access to the `Permission` class, so you check user permissions much more easily.

 ### Unit Tests